 1. Preheat the oven to 400° and position racks in the upper and lower thirds.
 Line 2 baking sheets with parchment paper.

-2. In a large, wide bowl, using a large rubber spatula or a handheld electric mixer, mix the confectioners' sugar and the almond flour with 1 of the egg whites until evenly moistened.
+2. In a large, wide bowl, using a large rubber spatula or a handheld electric mixer, mix the confectioners' sugar with the almond flour and cocoa powder.
+Add 2 of the egg whites and mix until evenly moistened.

-3. In a small saucepan, combine the granulated sugar with the water and bring to a boil; using a moistened pastry brush, wash down any crystals on the side of the pan.
-Cook over high heat until the syrup reaches 240° on a candy thermometer.
+3. In a small saucepan, combine the granulated sugar with the water and bring to a boil; using a moistened pastry brush, wash down any crystals from the side of the pan.
+Boil over high heat until the syrup reaches 240° on a candy thermometer.

-4. In another large bowl, using clean, dry beaters, beat the remaining 2 egg whites at medium-high speed until soft peaks form.
-With the mixer at high speed, carefully drizzle the hot sugar syrup over the whites and beat until firm and glossy.
-Beat in the food coloring until the meringue is bright pink.
+4. In another large bowl, using clean beaters, beat the remaining 3 egg whites until soft peaks form.
+With the mixer at high speed, carefully drizzle the hot sugar syrup over the egg whites and beat until the meringue is firm and glossy.

-5. Stir one-fourth of the meringue into the almond mixture.
+5. Stir one-fourth of the meringue into the almond-cocoa mixture.
 Using a rubber spatula, fold in the remaining meringue.
-Transfer the meringue to a pastry bag fitted with a plain 1/2-inch tip; pipe onto the prepared baking sheets in 1 1/2-inch mounds, 1 inch apart.
-Tap the sheets and let dry for 15 minutes.
+Transfer the meringue to a pastry bag fitted with a plain 1/2-inch tip; pipe onto the prepared baking sheets in 1 1/2-inch mounds, spacing them about 1 inch apart.
+Tap the sheets and let dry at room temperature for 15 minutes.